Origin of spin reorientation and intrinsic anomalous Hall effect in the kagome ferrimagnet TbMn6Sn6: Results and Discussion

 Next, we focus on the evaluation of intrinsic $\sigma^A_{int}$ and study it microscopically utilizing Density Functional Theory (DFT) and maximally localized Wannier functions (MLWF), as described in the Methods section.
 Fig. \ref{F4}(a-f) shows the Wannier-interpolated electronic structure for TbMn$_6$Sn$_6$.
 We note that five Mn $d$ orbitals in the two spin directions per each of the two Kagome layers provide a multitude of Dirac lines along the K-H, reminiscent of the single-orbital 2D tight-binding model.
 Many propitious features are washed out by interorbital hybridization, but at least 8 are reasonably well expressed.
 Of them, two spin-up DP are located at $-50$ and $+200$ meV below (above) the Fermi level.
 In addition, there are a number of DPs not related to this TB model; for instance, two spin-up DPs occur at M, at $-50$ and $-200$ meV, plus, there are about a dozen of accidental DPs all over the BZ, only a few of them relevant for AHC.

-Two further DPs are noticeable: one is formed by the spin-down d$_{z^2-1}$ ($a_{1g}$, in hexagonal notations) Mn orbital; at K it occurs at $\sim 0.7$ eV above $E_F$, and extremely rapidly disperses down, crossing the Fermi level midway between K and H. The other one is derived from the $x^2-y^2\pm ixy$ orbital and is truly 2D.
+Two further DPs are noticeable: one is formed by the spin-down $d_{z^2-1}$ ($a_{1g}$, in hexagonal notations) Mn orbital; at K it occurs at $\sim 0.7$ eV above $E_F$, and extremely rapidly disperses down, crossing the Fermi level midway between K and H. The other one is derived from the $x^2-y^2\pm ixy$ orbital and is truly 2D.
 This is the orbital that was postulated in Ref. \cite{Yin2020} to be responsible for the large AHC.
 However, as was convincingly demonstrated in Ref. \cite{Ke}, in a charge-balanced system this band is located about 0.7 eV above the Fermi level, and cannot contribute to AHC.
-This conclusion also fully agrees with our independent calculations.
+This conclusion fully agrees with our independent calculations, as well as with recently published calculations from the Weizmann group~\cite{Binghai}.
+It is worth noting that this state, being very 2D, is unlikely to dominates the STM spectra, which are normally sensitive to states extending into the vacuum, and $k_z$-dispersive.